cbos/cbos.github.io/content/posts/20260629-observability-and-ai-hackathon-day-2/index.md

   - Observability
   - AI
   - OpenTelemetry

 summary:
-  Day 2 of the hackathon: using the Grafana gcx debug-with-grafana skill with Claude to find the root cause of failing and slow services from metrics, logs and traces, and monitoring Claude's own token usage and cost with OpenTelemetry.
-And the team outing with Quad driving and paintball
+  Day 2 of the hackathon.
+I used the Grafana gcx debug-with-grafana skill with Claude to find the root cause of failing and slow services from metrics, logs and traces, and monitoring Claude's own token usage and cost with OpenTelemetry.
+And the team outing with Quad driving and paintball.
 ---

-## Goals for today

 For me the second day of the hackathon was a fresh start, with a lower temperature too.
 I want to learn a number of things today.
 - Usage of Claude agents and skills in combination with Observability